njtierney/treezy/README.md

 Makes handling decision trees easy.
 Treezy.

-Decision trees are very commonly used in statistics and data science, but sometimes getting the information out of them can be a bit difficult.
-I had written some helper functions for dealing with decision trees in my personal repository [neato](www.github.com/njtierney/neato), and thought it would be nice to formalise these into their own package and see how it develops.
+Decision trees are a commonly used tool in statistics and data science, but sometimes getting the information out of them can be a bit difficult.
+This package makes it easy to work with decision trees, hence, `treezy`.
+These functions are more formal reworkings from the helper functions I had written in [neato](www.github.com/njtierney/neato).

 **This package is very much in a beta stage, so please use it with that in mind**